-The Catch22 Multi Academies Trust is an approved Academy Sponsor which focuses on learners who can benefit from small, supportive alternative education centres.
+The Catch22 Multi Academies Trust is an approved Academy Sponsor which focuses on learners who can benefit from small, supportive alternative and special education centres.

 We offer a full national curriculum as well as vocational subjects and have high aspirations for all learners, with an expectation that all secondary learners will work toward achieving at least 5 GCSEs.